 This term can take on a few meanings within the context of a SWOT analysis.
 Core values, culture, differentiators and special sauce are a few of the many ways to reflect on the strengths of your business.
 These are the qualities, characteristics or offerings of your business that give you a competitive advantage.

 This is where awareness and experience of the conditions within a marketplace become important.
-You can think of this category as defining the current gaps within the market landscape.
+You want to reflect on any market gaps or upcoming developments.
 For example, maybe customers are underserved thanks to a small number of competitors.
-Or it could be the case that you uncover data pointing toward aggressive customer growth.
+Or you uncover data pointing toward aggressive customer growth.
 There could also be technological trends indicating there will be advances in the near future.

-Identifying threats can be done by examining the holistic market you’re a part of or planning to enter.
+You can identify threats by examining the holistic market you’re a part of or planning to enter.
 These are elements of the environment that could jeopardize the growth and profitability of your business.
 Some examples include large numbers of competitors entering the market or upcoming government regulation changes.

 Step-by-step guide to a SWOT analysis.

 Step 1.
 Set aside some time to focus.
 To build a SWOT analysis for your small business you will need to be honest and thoughtful.
 A SWOT analysis will be more illuminating and insightful with more transparency.
 This is especially true for the internally focused components of strengths and weaknesses.
 Our recommendation is to carve out at least 30 minutes but there are no hard and fast rules.
 You can dedicate as much time and detail to the analysis as needed.
 Right size the approach for your business purposes.